ObserverMoment/arch_spacex_challenge/README.md

  - Selected: Idea 3 (SpaceX - The History)
  - Reasoning: The main aim of the task was to provide a solid api client implementation for the SpaceX Api.
 Ideas 1 and 2 lean much more towards UX / UI complexity, with potentially most or all of the assigned time being used up with data vis or pure "design" work.
  - Priorities: Implement a solid api client with decent error handling, testing, reliability and scalability.
-Plus ensure separation the view and data logic within the architecture and folder structure.
+Plus ensure separation of the view and data logic within the architecture and folder structure.

 ## Suggested Features and Improvements
 ### Improvements